gauravansal/DSND-Capstone-Project/README.md

 ## Instructions<a name="instructions"></a>
 1. Since the data files are not available publicly as dataset are highly proprietary, the Jupyter notebook is just for exploration.
 An HTML file has been provided as another means to check the notebook.

-2. `feature_summary_complete.csv` should be used for data prec-processing.
+2. `feature_summary_complete.csv` should be used for data pre-processing.

 3. The Jupyter notebook produced a file called `kaggle_submission_file.csv` which was submitted to Kaggle for the in-class competition.